 - 11.L.1.
 The net and the wires or strings holding up the net are positioned (mostly) on the court.
 Therefore, if the ball strikes the top of the net or strikes the top net wire or string and lands inbounds, it remains in play. - 11.L.2.
 If the ball travels between the net and the net post, it is a fault against the striking player. - 11.L.3.
 A player is allowed to go around the net post and cross the imaginary extension line of the net after hitting the ball, so long as the player or any item he or she is/was wearing or carrying does not touch the opponent's court.
-If the player goes around the net post and crosses the imaginary extension line of the net but does not make contact with the ball, a fault will be declared.
+If the player goes around the net post and crosses the imaginary extension line of the net but does not make contact with the ball, a fault will be declared. - 11.L.4.

-- 11.L.4.
 If a player hits the ball over the net into the opponent's court, and then the ball bounces back over the net and bounces a second time without being touched by the opponent, the striking player wins the rally. - 11.L.5.
-For net systems with a horizontal bar that includes a center base: - 11.L.5.a.
-Before going over the net, if the ball hits the horizontal bar or the center base, it is a fault. - 11.L.5.b.
+For net systems with a horizontal bar or a center base, or both: - 11.L.5.a.
+Before going over the net, if the ball hits the horizontal bar or the center base, it is a fault.

+- 11.L.5.b.
 Except on the serve, if the ball goes over the net and hits the center base, or any part of the horizontal bar, or the ball gets caught between the net and the horizontal bar, a replay will be called.
-Other than on the serve, if the ball goes over the net and bounces on the court and then performs any of the 3 above listed actions, a replay shall occur. - 11.L.5.c.
+Other than on the serve, if the ball goes over the net and bounces on the court and then performs any of the three above listed actions, a replay shall occur. - 11.L.5.c.
 On the serve, if the ball hits the horizontal bar or the center base or gets caught between the net and horizontal bar after going over the net, it is a fault. - 11.L.5.d.
 Any malfunction of a net system during play shall be considered a hinder. - 11.M.
 Shots Around the Net Post.
-A player may return the ball around the outside of the net post.

-11.M.1.
-The ball does not need to travel back over the net.
+A player may return the ball around the outside of the net post. - 11.M.1.
+The ball does not need to travel back over the net. - 11.M.2.

-- 11.M.2.
 There is no restriction on the height of the return, meaning a player may return the ball around the net post below the height of the net. - 11.N.
 One Paddle.
 A player shall not use or carry more than one paddle during a rally.
-A violation of this rule is a fault. - 11.O.
-Paddle Possession.
-A player must have possession of the paddle when it makes contact with the ball.
-A violation of this rule is a fault.
+A violation of this rule is a fault. - 11.O.Paddle Possession.
+A player must have possession of the paddle when the paddle makes contact with the ball.
+A violation of this rule is a fault (Exception see Rule 11.H). - 11.P.
+Electronic Equipment.
+Players shall not wear or use any form of headphones or earbuds during competition play.
+Exception: Prescribed or necessary hearing aids are permitted.